jeffskinnerbox/blog/content/ideas/learning-quantum-computing.md

 * Python: Used to write quantum algorithms, Python is supported by numerous quantum computing frameworks, such as Ocean and Qiskit.
 * QuTiP: An open-source software for simulating the dynamics of open quantum systems.
 The QuTiP library depends on the excellent Numpy, Scipy, and Cython numerical packages.
 * Ocean: A set of quantum computing tools written in Python that include tools for simulating quantum computers, developing and executing quantum circuits, and running quantum algorithms.
 * Qiskit: An open-source quantum computing framework that’s also written in Python, Qiskit offers tools to enable you to create and execute quantum circuits, simulate quantum computers, and run quantum algorithms.
+Qiskit can be installed on Windows7 or higher, Linux, and macOS 10.12.6 or later operating systems.
+Install - <https://qiskit.org/documentation/install.html>
 * Q#: Developed by Microsoft, this quantum computing programming language is used to write quantum algorithms.
 It also integrates with Visual Studio and other Microsoft development tools.
 * Cirq: Developed by Google, Cirq is used to write quantum algorithms.
-It works with Google’s quantum computing framework
+It works with Google’s quantum computing framework.
+Cirq can be installed on Linux, Mac OS X and Windows operating systems, as well as on the Docker.
+Install -  <https://cirq.readthedocs.io/en/stable/install.html>
+* QDK: QDK has four ways to work: develop with Q# command line applications, develop with Q# Jupyter Notebooks, develop with Q# and Python - Enables you to combine Python and Q# and develop with Q# and .NET.
+Install - <https://docs.microsoft.com/en-us/quantum/quickstarts/>
+* Silq: Silq can be installed on Linux, macOS and Windows.
+Install - <https://silq.ethz.ch/install>
+* Strawberry Fields: Strawberry Fields is a full-stack Python library for designing, optimizing, and utilizing photonic quantum computers.
+Install - <https://strawberryfields.readthedocs.io/en/stable/_static/install.html>

 ## QuTiP